miguelalarcos/bull-rb/README.md

 end
 ```

-Lets see a component List like:
+Lets see a component List

 ```ruby
 class OrderLines < DisplayList